The Enrollment Service team is here to assist new students with admissions, financial aid, enrollment, and billing inquiries.

 We recommend that you receive your refund via Electronic Funds Transfer, for Champlain's sustainability initiatives and for your peace of mind.
 Electronic refunds are directly deposited to your bank account and an email notification is sent to the student when the refund has been released.
 Please see our Refunds page for more information.

 Each semester, students who receive financial aid that overpays their student account statement, receive a refund after their enrollment is confirmed, beginning the third Friday of the semester.
 Students are encouraged to enroll in electronic refunds in support of our Champlain's sustainability initiatives.
 Student enrolled in electronic refunds will receive an email notification.
 If a student is not enrolled in electronic refunds, a check will be issued and will be available for pickup at the Enrollment Service Center at 174 Perry Hall from 1 pm - 4:30 pm on Friday, 9:00 am - 2:00 pm the next Monday.
-Beginning with the 2017 Spring Semester, checks not picked up by Monday, will be mailed to the local address of the student if on file or the home address, unless it is a refund to the parent on a PLUS loan overpayment.
+Checks not picked up by Monday, will be mailed to the local address of the student if on file or the home address, unless it is a refund to the parent on a PLUS loan overpayment.
 Study Abroad students must also complete enrollment verification through the Office of International Education before a refund check can be mailed to the home address.

 How do I update my address?